medusajs/medusa/docs/content/add-plugins/meilisearch.md

 ---
-description: 'Learn how to integrate MeiliSearch with the Medusa server.
-Learn how to install the MeiliSearch plugin on the Medusa server and integrate it into the storefront.'
+description: 'Learn how to integrate MeiliSearch with the Medusa backend.
+Learn how to install the MeiliSearch plugin on the Medusa backend and integrate it into the storefront.'
 addHowToData: true
 ---

 # MeiliSearch

-In this document, you’ll learn how to install the [MeiliSearch plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-meilisearch) and use it on both your Medusa Server and your storefront.
+In this document, you’ll learn how to install the [MeiliSearch plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-meilisearch) and use it on both your Medusa Backend and your storefront.

 ## Overview